LazyDelon/Web-Dev-Projects/Lesson 2 : MySQL/README.md

 ### Narrow database definition

-* **Store these definitions and restrictions in a database.**
+➤ &nbsp; **Store these definitions and restrictions in a database.**

-* **After faithfully abstracting and generalizing real phenomena, some integrity limits of the material are clearly defined and standardized.**
+➤ &nbsp; **After faithfully abstracting and generalizing real phenomena, some integrity limits of the material are clearly defined and standardized.**

 ### Extensive database definition

-* **collection of related data.**
+➤ &nbsp; **collection of related data.**

-* **The storage method of word processing software such as Microsoft Word, Excel, and Access is called a "database."**
+➤ &nbsp; **The storage method of word processing software such as Microsoft Word, Excel, and Access is called a "database."**

 ### Database